5 questions to ask yourself before adding or dropping a course

 Unsure if you will enjoy the courses you’re registered in?
 Struggling to figure out how many classes you should take this term?
 Feeling overwhelmed about balancing your personal life with your academics?

-Working as an Arts Academic Advisor for the last five years, I have heard these concerns countless times.
+Working as an Arts Academic Advisor, I have heard these concerns countless times.
 It is perfectly normal to feel unsure about your course choices once a term begins.

 To empower you to make informed decisions about your individual academic journey, UBC specifically designed two weeks at the beginning of each term to try out your courses and make changes to your registration.
 We call it the add/drop period, and it ensures you have a schedule that works best for you, your life, and meets your academic goals!